 - Dr. Tess Caswell, KBR, Inc.

 - Molly Van Wagenen, STEAM & women’s leadership advocate

-Emily Bailey Berry is Co-Founder & President of GGBAILEY, LLC and Co-Owner and Director of New Business of RACEMARK International, a certified tier-one global OEM supplier of automobile floor mats and interiors.
-Ms. Bailey manages all OEM Sales and aftermarket activities for GGBAILEY including direct to consumer and B2B sales channels for Amazon, Carmax, Home Depot and Walmart.
-She is also Founder & CEO of BAILEY BERRY, LLC a children’s brand with distribution online, in department stores, hotels, private clubs, and boutiques.
+Emily Bailey Berry is Co-Founder & President for GGBAILEY, LLC and Co-Owner, Head of Sales & Director of New Business for RACEMARK International, a certified tier-one global OEM supplier of automobile floor mats and interiors.
+Ms. Bailey manages all OEM Sales and Aftermarket activities for GGBAILEY including direct to consumer and B2B sales channels for Amazon, Carmax, Home Depot and Walmart.
+She is also Founder & CEO of BAILEY BERRY, LLC a lifestyle brand with distribution online, in department stores, hotels, private clubs, and boutiques.
 Ms. Bailey serves on the Sacred Heart Greenwich Board of Trustees, as well as on the board of the Double H Ranch, a Paul Newman SeriousFun Camp for seriously ill children.

 World-renowned Engineer andDirector of Research, Internet of Things.
 Ms. Greco holds two B.S. degrees in chemistry and in communications, from Cornell and SUNY.
 A 38 year IBM veteran, Ms. Greco joined the company in 1981, in Research & Development.
 Ms. Greco is currently focusing on IoT technology for both hardware and software to harvest the data from sensors.
 In addition, Ms. Greco is working with IBM’s Maximo team to create interactive work orders that become the basis for learning and then sharing the expertise of the engineers, technicians, or anyone who performs the corrective action.
 She holds 21 patents.